Journey Using Tyvek

-In the article was a detailed description from one of their Trail Ambassadors.
+In the article was a detailed description, on the steps to make rain gear from a tyvek painters suit.
 I thought it was very crafty.
 Only thing needed is pair of Tyvek coveralls and scissors.

 At the time I was not happy with my spendy traditional backpacking rain gear.
 They totaled $500 for top and bottom without mentioning any brands.

 Not only the bulky price tag, but my old rain system took up a lot of room in my pack.
 My body tends to run warm, so I rarely wear the gear while moving.
 So the space savings made me very happy.
 More room in the pack means I can carry lots of extra food for backpacking in the Olympic National Park.

-To make this rain system will cost you around $15.
+To make this rain gear system will cost you around $15.
 Yes that is right, $15 dollars.
 I promise you this will be the smartest piece of outdoor gear you ever spent your money on.

 My lines weren't perfectly straight, but that doesn't really affect the structure.
 As long as you keep some material below the zipper to keep it functional.

 I ended up sealing the seams a little different than what was suggested as well.
 I purchased some weather tape made by Duct Tape.
 I turned the jacket inside out and taped the seams the best I could.
 This will affect the net weight of the rain system.
 However I feel that it makes the seams more secure against ripping.
 Keep in mind that doing this may be a bit overkill.